General remarks

 the post embedding immuno incubation protocol using Conventional Reagents

-Recommended Incubation solution
+Recommended incubation solution

 PBS (10 mM phosphate buffered saline)